rajangdavis/osvc_php/README.md

 ### 'arrf' => analytics report results filter

-'arrf' lets you set filters for an OSCRuby::AnalyticsReportsResults Object.
+'arrf' lets you set filters for an OSvCPHP\AnalyticsReportsResults Object.

 You can set the following keys:
 1. name => The filter name